Internal Network Scanning

 - Choose a name for the source network.
 You will initiate scans under this source network, and discovered targets will be grouped by it.

-- Download the agent for Linux, and install the agent according to our Install Agent on Linux guide.
+- Run the install script on your host machine (alternatively, install the agent according to our Install Agent on Linux guide).

 Ensure that you copy the HostedScan agent registration key before closing the modal.
 The key is used to authenticate your installation of the agent to hostedscan.com.